Hello and welcome!

 What homesteading means to me: When I use the word ‘Homesteading’, I think of living off the land.
 I think of how life used to be here in America (and how it still is in a lot of other countries).
 Where if something is broke, you fixed it.
 If you were hungry, you walked out to the garden and pick yourself a snack.
 And if you wanted something, you made it.
 In a world where technology and buying/selling rule the world, I hope that someday we can get back to basics.
 Back to raising animals, growing gardens, bartering goods with neighbors, and buying local.

 More about me: When I was 8, my father joined the US Army.
 Because of that, I’ve been all over the world and seen so many different countries!
-(America, Canada, Germany, London, France, Ireland, Switzerland, Holland and Ireland to name a few..)
+(America, Canada, Germany, London, France, Ireland, Switzerland, and Holland to name a few..)
 When I was 19, my family and I moved from a Military Base in Germany, back to the United States where we went our separate ways.
 My mother, father, and brother went off to their next Military Base out East, and I moved back home to Michigan where the last of my family lived.